-The participants, each of whom had a specific fear, habit, hang-up, trait (skill or weakness) that would be exploited by the profiling killer, were:
+The participants in the weekend training, each of whom had a specific fear, habit, hang-up, trait (skill or weakness) that would be exploited by the profiling killer, were:

 The first morning (Saturday), a dead cat was found hanging with a watch stopped at 10 am in its mouth - a possible warning sign of the time of the next life-threatening incident or killing.
 Elaborately-staged Rube Goldberg-style death traps began to eliminate each of them according to a time-frame devised by the killer (signaled by timepiece clues left at each death scene): "With each new killing comes a resetting of the clock."
 After the first death, the group began to suspect each other (especially Gabe, then Sara, and even Jake).

 When everyone passed out from drugged coffee at 12 noon, the killer set up the rest of the surprise traps.
 Letters (with phosphorescent powder) inscribed on the back of their jackets spelled Croatoan -- "like the island, the colony...one of the first sites settled by the Europeans in the New World" - the island was the ill-fated, lost colony location (the name was carved on a tree) where over 100 original settlers vanished in the late 1500s.